 Find out more about BC Place’s highly effective intranet by reading: In the Midst of Change an Intranet Case Study.

-Intranet Example #4: New Seasons Market
+Bonus: New Seasons Market

 New Seasons Market first opened in 2000 with one location in Portland, Oregon, USA.
 The store quickly expanded and they now have over 12 stores throughout the surrounding areas.
 However, with such growth also came some challenges such as ensuring employees were able to communicate across multiple locations.
 To address this, Reed Coleman, Internal Communications Manager, decided to spearhead an intranet initiative, which quickly and successfully became named ‘The Pantry’.